Sensation and Perception: Learn it 1—What is Sensation?

 The sensitivity of our sensory receptors can be quite amazing.
 It has been estimated that on a clear night, the most sensitive sensory cells in the back of the eye can detect a candle flame 30 miles away (Okawa & Sampath, 2007).
 Under quiet conditions, the hair cells (the receptor cells of the inner ear) can detect the tick of a clock 20 feet away (Galanter, 1962).

-It is also possible for us to receive messages that are presented below the threshold for conscious awareness—these are called subliminal messages.
+Sometimes, stimuli are presented below the threshold of conscious awareness—these are called subliminal messages.

 subliminal messages